cmput229/Lab_Intro/README.md

 Next, download [lab1-broken.s].
 Open it in your text editor to see the code and read its intended purpose, then load it in QTSPIM and give it a run.
 While it completes successfully, it clearly is not doing what it is supposed to do.
 Step through the code, and track down the errors. **Write down a short description of the errors that you find in a text file called** `bugs.txt`.

 ## Writing A Simple Program
 In this part of the assignment, you will write your first MIPS assembly program.
 Your program will perform endianness conversion, an operation that is commonly required when sending data over a computer network.
 Write a MIPS assembly program to read an integer from the terminal, invert the byte order of that integer, and then print out the new big-endian integer.
 For example, bytes 0 and 3 are swapped, and bytes 1 and 2 are swapped.
 Use any of the SPIM system calls you would like, though you may not read from or write to main memory.
-Refer to pages A-43 to A-45 (pages B-43 to B-45 of the 4th edition) in your textbook (System calls) for an explanation of how `syscall` functions work in SPIM.
+Refer to A.9, pages A-651 to A-652 (A-43 to A-44 in the 5th edition) in your textbook (*System Calls*) for an explanation of how `syscall` functions work in SPIM.
 We suggest the following algorithm, though others are also correct:
 * Read an integer into a register using the `read_int` syscall.
 * Mask out the least significant byte, and shift it into its new position in a new register.
 * Repeat the above step for the remaining 3 bytes, using or to keep the already calculated bytes.